 Basil is an annual herb plant that provides a favorite flavor in many dishes.
 It’s an herb that is easy to grow and does well when grown indoor or outdoors, as long as its modest needs are met.
 If you’re considering growing basil, follow these tips for success and an abundant harvest.
 Follow the steps below to learn how to grow basil.

 How to Grow Basil

-Basil is not picky about soil and will grow well in most any soil as long as the soil has been amended with compost.
-Remove soil from selected planting location and create a mixture that is 50 percent soil and 50 percent compost.
+Although basil will grow in most soils it prefers, rich, moist, well-draining soil.
+To prepare the location, remove some earth and create a mixture that is 50 percent soil and 50 percent compost.
 Back-fill the in-ground location or container, water the soil mixture well, then let set overnight before planting basil seeds or plants.
 This overnight set will allow all the soil components to blend together, nutrients to leach throughout the soil and the soil become thoroughly moistened.

 When to Plant Basil